fionapye/FossilJ/README.md

   This may cause erratic behaviour.
 If this occurs click "Cancel" on the next option that appears and close all windows.
   </ul>

+Repeat this sequence on every input folder, until all data is processed.
 <ol>
   <li>Open FIJI </li>
   <li>Select FossilJ from the Plugins menu </li>